-- Larkrise was a purpose-built home with several themed interactive sitting places where people could spend their time.
-For example, a garden corner and bar/pub area with a slot game machine and beer pumps. - The home signage was dementia friendly and assisted people to orientate themselves around the home and maintain independence.
-There was also a big board on a corridor wall with sliding numbers for people to interact with, displays of items of interest such as plates, pictures, locks and keys.
-We saw people interacting with these items. - The home allowed free access to people who used equipment like wheelchairs.
-People could move around freely in the communal areas of the building and the beautiful gardens. - People's rooms were personalised and decorated with personal effects, furnished and adapted to meet their individual needs and preferences. - People had access to the large garden which they had decorated.
-There were a lot of sitting areas including a bus stop which people often used.
-The garden also had a lot of tactile and stimulating items such as windchimes and large games.
+- The provider had made further environmental improvements to the home.
+The whole home had been redecorated and smelt fresh.
+There was a dedicated activities room with lots of different interactive items of interest that people were interacting with.
+One relative commented, "It has improved a lot, lots of new pictures". - The home signage was dementia friendly and assisted people to orientate themselves around the home and maintain independence. - The home allowed free access to people who used equipment like wheelchairs.
+People could move around freely in the communal areas of the building and the gardens. - People's rooms were personalised and decorated with personal effects.
+Rooms were furnished and adapted to meet their individual needs and preferences. - People had access to the large garden which they had decorated.
+Ensuring consent to care and treatment in line with law and guidance